PriyoRaven/linkedin-lang/README.md

 ## License

-Distributed under the MIT License.
+This project is distributed under the MIT License.
 See [`LICENSE`](https://github.com/PriyoRaven/linkedin-lang/blob/main/LICENSE) for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>